Gauteng Based Roof Truss Manufacturers

 Scissor trusses are used almost entirely in building construction to support a pitched roof, where a sloping or raised ceiling surface is desired.
 Though Scissor Trusses do not need a bearing beam, they still have a load limit greater than many other types of trusses.
 Also, this type of truss increases the stability of the building.

-A dual pitch truss is a truss that has two different pitches on its top chord.
+A dual pitch truss is a truss that has two different pitches on its top chord

 Valley trusses are used to form a valley in association with standard or special trusses (usually the only type of truss which does not have structural triangulation).

 TechniStrut (Pty) Ltd offers a complete roofing supply solution.
-While our core business is the manufacturing of Timber Roof Trusses, we also supply Roof Sheeting, Roof Tiles, and all other roofing materials required to install a complete roof.
+While our core business is the manufacture of Timber Roof Trusses, we also supply Roof Sheeting, Roof Tiles, and all other roofing materials required to install a complete roof.

 We not only service Johannesburg and Pretoria, but the whole Gauteng province & surrounds.